des4maisons/til/til.md

 # command line

+* You can set the access/modify time of a file using `touch --date=STRING`.
 * How to view output in terminal AND pipe to `pbcopy`: `echo hi | tee >(pbcopy)`
 * If you want a command to read from stdin, but it only accepts file arguments, specify `/dev/stdin` as the file.
 Example: